-3.1 (a) All first year courses shall have a written final examination.
+3.1 (a) All first year courses shall have a written final examination, except Legal Research and Writing I and II.

 (b) In all other courses written final examinations will be given at the end of each semester except: